What Causes A Bumpy Lawn?

 The last cause of the dreaded lawn bump is a wayward tree root, and this one is a doozy!
 Tree roots may take things pretty slowly, but they move with enough force to buckle asphalt, so needless to say, over time, their underground activity can cause bumps to appear in your lawn.

-You’ll normally be able to tell if this is the case if your bump is situated near the base of a tree, but as tree roots venture far beyond the canopy diameter, it is possible for root lumps to appear a fair distance from the tree itself.
+You’ll normally be able to tell if this is the case if your bump is situated near the base of a tree, but as tree roots venture far beyond the canopy diameter, root lumps can appear a fair distance from the tree itself.

 tree roots